Quince tree is a very beautiful fruit tree, that bears nice fruits called quinces.

 It isn’t really necessary to prune quince, since it won’t really influence fruit-bearing.

-But it is however possible to reduce the size of this tree’s branches, since they can grow somewhat big.
+But pruning does make it possible to reduce the size of this tree’s branches, since they can grow somewhat big.
+For instance, you might want to keep it a bit short so that fruits are easy to reach with a simple ladder.

 Though it’s quite hardy and resists most diseases well, the quince tree sometimes falls victim to fungus infections.
 Rarely will these endanger the tree.
 Sadly, though, fruits are easily scarred or lost because of these: